-- Select a response latency and two to four different prompts that suit student and task; arrange prompts in an order from most assistance to least (e.g., verbal 1 physical, verbal 1 model, verbal). - The first prompt should be adequate to produce a response. - Determine the criterion for progressing to a less intrusive prompt (e.g., so many minutes of training at each level, a certain number of corrects in a row). - Student is asked to perform the task and allowed the latency to respond.
+Select a response latency and two to four

+- task and allowed the latency to respond.
 Whenever a correct response (or a prompted correct) is made, reinforcement is given, and the next training step/trial is provided. - Prompt fading generally occurs when teachers substitute less intrusive prompts for more intrusive ones and student learn to respond to less intrusive prompts and then become independent.